OPEN-NEXT/wp2.2_dev/README.md

 ### Running from source

-The code can be run from source and has been tested on updated versions of GNU/Linux server operating systems including [Red Hat Enterprise Linux](https://redhat.com/en/technologies/linux-platforms/enterprise-linux) 8.5.
-While effort has been made to keep the Python scripts platform-agnostic, they have not been tested under other operating systems such as [BSD](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution)-derivatives, [Apple macOS](https://www.apple.com/macos/) or [Microsoft Windows](https://www.microsoft.com/windows/) as they - especially the latter two- are rarely used for hosting code such as this.
+The code can be run from source and has been tested on updated versions of GNU/Linux server operating systems including [Red Hat Enterprise Linux](https://redhat.com/en/technologies/linux-platforms/enterprise-linux) 8.7.
+While effort has been made to keep the Python scripts platform-agnostic, they have not been tested under other operating systems such as [BSD](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution)-derivatives, [Apple macOS](https://www.apple.com/macos/) or [Microsoft Windows](https://www.microsoft.com/windows/) as they - especially the latter two - are rarely used for hosting code such as this.

 On your server, with the tools [`git`](https://git-scm.com/) and [`pip`](https://pip.pypa.io/) installed, run the following commands in a terminal session to retrieve the latest version of this repository and prepare it for development and running locally (usually for testing):